 Our hands-on tests revealed a great set of highly recommended toddler bicycles that are fun, safe, durable, and inexpensive.
-Before we get into the ratings and reviews of the best kids bikes of 2018, let's go over a few things that are important to look for in a toddler bike.
+Before we get into the ratings and reviews of the best kids bikes of 2019, let's go over a few things that are important to look for in a toddler bike.
 First, you need to find a bike with age-appropriate size and features, including wheel size, but also shifters and brakes.
 Second, you need to figure out whether you'll start with a balance bike or training wheels.
 Third, you need to consider durability and reliability, which will help keep things moving in even the bumpiest of circumstances.
+It will also help them stick around for several years and become a great hand-me-down.
 Finally, you need to consider safety and cost.
 For more details on each of these factors, scroll down to the bottom of this page.
 Otherwise, let's get into the results!

 |Model and Link to Amazon||Our Rating|